ericvsmith/dataclasses/pep-xxxx.rst

 Notice for Reviewers
 ====================

-This PEP was drafted in a separate repo: https://github.com/ericvsmith/dataclasses.
+This PEP and the initial implementation were drafted in a separate
+repo: https://github.com/ericvsmith/dataclasses.
 Before commenting in a public forum please at least read the `discussion`_ listed at the end of this PEP.

 Abstract
 ========